Manu577228/Vanilla-JS-Game-2-Memory-Game/README.md

 # Welcome to Memory Game

+# License

+This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.

 Hey there! 👋 I'm Manu Bharadwaj, and this is my repository where I showcase how to create Memory game using Vanilla JS.
 If you find it useful or interesting, don't forget to give it a ⭐️!

 ## About Me